morrisond23/CSC6301/README.md

 ## Project 4

-Project 4 contains the *OrderedLinkedList* program which takes a list of integers from a Scanner, sort them in ascending order, then stores them in a Linked List.
+Project 4 contains the *OrderedLinkedList* program which takes a list of integers from a Scanner, sorts them in ascending order, then stores them in a Linked List.
 This Linked List is then displayed to the user.

 ## Project 5